adjust/xamarin_sdk/doc/android/android.md

 	    ...
 	}
 	```
-2. Override `OnAttributionChanged` callback which will be triggered when attribution has been changed.
+2. Override the `OnAttributionChanged` callback which will be triggered when the attribution has been changed.

 	```csharp
 	public void OnAttributionChanged (AdjustAttribution attribution)